api3dao/vitepress-docs/docs/guides/qrng/lottery-guide/index.md

 As a requester, our `Lottery.sol` contract will make requests to an Airnode, specifically the API3 QRNG, using the [Request-Response Protocol (RRP)](/reference/qrng/airnode-rrp-v0.html).
-It may be helpful to take a little time familiarize yourself if you haven't already.
+It may be helpful to take a little time to familiarize yourself if you haven't already.

 - You first need to define all the global variables - `pot`, `ticketPrice`, `week`, `endTime`, `MAX_NUMBER`, `airnodeAddress`, `endpointId` and